Jarushen/Fynbos-Leaf-Optical-Recognition-Application-CNN/README.md

 Fynbos is a unique vegetation type found primarily in the Western Cape of South Africa.
 Accurate species identification can be challenging, so this project uses a transfer‐learning approach based on a pre–trained ResNet50 architecture to recognise species in photographs.
-The code here has been extracted from a collection of Jupyter notebooks supplied by the user and refactored into a clear, modular Python project structure.
 A simple test environment is included for quickly classifying new images and visualising SHAP explanations.